Mass-dependent chemical enrichment sequences of SDSS star-forming galaxies out to z~0.3 revealed by direct O & Ar abundances: Abundance determination and sample selection

+In “self-regulated” galaxies, i.e., a system with gas infall balanced by star formation, the gas phase metallicity approaches the net nucleosynthesis yields (see the analytic equation in \citealt{Tinsley80}), and the difference in the net yields between galaxies of different masses leads to the MZR (see also hydrodynamical simulations in \citealt{Kobayashi07}).
+In contrast, an extreme gas-infall event or an extremely rapid star burst, will populate galaxies below or above the MZR\footnote{Secondary dependence of the MZR on star-formation rate (or equivalently for sSFR) has been characterised as the fundamental MZR -- FMR \citep{Mannucci10, Curti20}.
+An extreme gas-infall event would produce SFGs with much lower metallicities than the variation within FMR.} respectively \citep[e.g.][]{Koppen05}.

-Figure~\ref{Fig:mmr} shows the log(M$\rm_{*}$) vs. 12+log(O/H) for the abundance sample SFGs, separated in bins of log(sSFR$\rm_{FIB}$).
-The panel corresponding to the highest log(sSFR$\rm_{FIB}$) bin, i.e., log(sSFR$\rm_{FIB}$) > -8 yr$^{-1}$ where $\sim80\%$ of SDSS SFGs have direct abundances determined, shows a linear relationship between galaxy stellar mass and O abundance.
+Figure~\ref{Fig:mmr} shows the log(M$\rm_{*}$) vs. 12+log(O/H) for the abundance sample SFGs.
+The top-left panel corresponds to the highest log(sSFR$\rm_{FIB}$) bin, i.e., log(sSFR$\rm_{FIB}$) > -8 yr$^{-1}$ where $\sim80\%$ of SDSS SFGs have direct abundances determined.
+Within the SDSS survey, such SFGs are forming the largest fraction of their stellar mass in the present star-forming episode (otherwise the sSFR would not be as high), and are thus expected to be self-regulated with the chemical enrichment from past generations of stars imprinted on the measured ISM abundances.
+These SFGs show a clear linear relationship between galaxy stellar mass and O abundance.
 We characterize this with the best-fit line: $\rm 12+log(O/H)= 0.116 \times log(M_{*}) + 7.06$, that reflects the median O abundance as a function of galaxy mass. $\sim$90\% of SFGs in this bin lie within 0.25~dex of this best-fit line.

-SFG ensembles having different SFRs, and thus in-turn different sSFRs, are known to trace different relations in the MZR plane.
-This has led to the development of the fundamental mass-metallicity relation (FMR; \citealt{Mannucci10}) wherein SFR (and equivalently sSFR) is an additional fundamental property of a galaxy that is required to describe its position in the MZR.
-SFGs having higher sSFR trace flatter loci in the MZR plane at lower 12+log(O/H) values than those having lower sSFR (see Figure~6 in \citealt{Curti20}).
-Our empirical best-fit MZR for the highest log(sSFR$\rm_{FIB}$) bin is consistent with that obtained by \citet{Curti20}, a clear consequence of having a high completeness in SFGs with direct abundances in this bin.

-If we had had a complete subsample of SFGs in each bin, with decreasing log(sSFR$\rm_{FIB}$) the SFGs would have traced steeper and steeper MZR with higher and higher mean 12+log(O/H) values (higher by $\sim$0.3 dex for the lowest sSFR bin than that in the highest one in our sample; see Figure~6 in \citealt{Curti20}).
-However, subsequent panels in Figure~\ref{Fig:mmr} with decreasing log(sSFR$\rm_{FIB}$) increasingly exhibit galaxies that are offset, typically with lower O abundance, from the best-fit line for the highest log(sSFR$\rm_{FIB}$) bin.
-Given the preferential detection of the [OIII]$\lambda$ 4363 \AA~line for relatively metal-poor galaxies and the increasing incompleteness of the abundance sample as we move towards increasingly lower log(sSFR$\rm_{FIB}$) bins, such metal-poor galaxies become increasingly numerous.
-Star-formation in such metal-poor SFGs having relatively higher masses may be triggered by inflow of metal-poor gas (e.g. \citealt{Koppen05}), and is thus not self-regulated.
+We utilise this empirical best-fit MZR as a guide to characterise the SFGs in the lower sSFR bins, where our abundance sample is less complete.